Resignation of Auditor Under Companies Act 2013

 • A statement that the departure was voluntary.

-Failure to file Form ADT-3 within the stated time can lead to penalties for both the business and the auditor.
+Failure to file Form ADT-3 within the specified timeframe can result in penalties for both the business and the auditor.

 4. Appointment of New Auditor

-Following the departure, the company must select a new auditor to keep compliance with the Companies Act.
+Following the departure, the company must select a new auditor to maintain compliance with the Companies Act.
 The process involves:

 • If the departure occurs before the term ends, an Extraordinary General Meeting (EGM) might be called to choose a new auditor.